powerlim2/coursera/algorithms/README.md

 - Lecture: All lectures and notes.
 - Assignments: A directory for my assignments (Java).
 - Funstuffs: My playground for learning algorithms.
 (Not necessary Java)
+- Data: basic input data provided by the course.
+- Lib: Standard java classes and Algorithm course specific java classes, written by the professors